opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

     The following are the metrics collected for this test:

-    -  Throughput stability of the DUT.
+    -  Max Forwarding Rate stability of the DUT.

        -  This means reporting the number of packets lost per time interval and reporting any time intervals with packet loss.
 The